Soapbox/vagrant-laravel-playground/README.md

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * [Vagrant](http://www.vagrantup.com/downloads.html)

-Clone this repository to your local machine and start up Vagrant in the terminal.
+Clone this repository to your local machine

 ```
 git clone https://github.com/SoapBox/vagrant-laravel-playground.git
 ```

-Then navigate to the repo's folder and run
+Then navigate to the repo's folder and start up Vagrant

 ```
 vagrant up
 ```

-The `vagrant up` command will do a few things
+This command does a few things

-1. Download the VM Box specified in the Vagrantfile (in this case, the standard `hashicorp/precise64` box).
+1. Downloads the VM Box specified in the Vagrantfile (in this case, the standard `hashicorp/precise64` box).
 2. Boots up an instance of the VM, with a shared folder from the current local directory to the VM's `/var/www/` directory.
 3. Provisions the VM with the included `bootstrap.sh` script.
  - Installs Apache, MySQL, PHP, HHVM, and configures each one.